Hapkido: Han-young Choi

-Choi, Han Young, was also a pioneer of the Taekwondo Han Moo Kwan system.
+Choi, Han-young, was also a pioneer of the Taekwondo Han Moo Kwan system.
 He held the number one Black Belt certificate from the Han Moo Kwan.
-Choi, after he had studied for three years under Dr. Chang In Mok, moved to Seoul and began to teach Dae Dong Ryu Yu Sul.
+Choi, after he had studied for three years under Dr. Chang In-mok, moved to Seoul and began to teach Dae Dong Ryu Yu Sul.
 But he joined the Kuk Sool organization and taught Dae Dong Ryu Sul under the Kuk Sool name.
-One of his best friends was Suh In Hyuk's older brother, and he asked Choi to help spread Kuk Sool Won in Seoul.
+One of his best friends was Suh In-hyuk's older brother, and he asked Choi to help spread Kuk Sool Won in Seoul.
 He also has been belonged to the Daehan Hapkido association.
-In 1972, Choi Han Young immigrated to the United States and moved to El Paso, Texas.
+In 1972, Choi Han-young immigrated to the United States and moved to El Paso, Texas.
 He created his own system called Choi's Martial Arts, and later in the 90s, he renamed it to Chun Ki (Heavenly Power).
 It was his ambition to acquire do so that Chun Ki Do become accepted as a new style, and he achieves tenth-degree black belt status.
 Grandmaster's goal was to develop his own martial art to reach the 10th-degree black belt.
-So Chun Ki was born It took a long time and a lot of work to add the long-dreamed-of Do, and Chun Ki Do gain worldwide recognition in the true line of Hapkido.
-As a new style in the colour Hapkido world as its own style, Grand Master Han-young Choi was awarded the title of Grand Patriarch, the founder of Chun Ki Do Hapkido.
+So Chun Ki was born.
+It took a long time and a lot of work to add the long-dreamed-of Do, and Chun Ki Do gain worldwide recognition in the line of hapkido.
+As a new style in the colour hapkido world as its own style, Grand Master Han-young Choi was awarded the title of Grand Patriarch, the founder of Chun Ki Do Hapkido.
 He has trained over 50,000 students in Asia, Europe, and America and is respected by many as one of the few remaining original Hapkido Grandmasters.
 His belt examination program is methodical and didactically structured, all techniques are explained in simple steps and easy for everyone to understand.
 With his 15 hand levers, his bring techniques to the man are unique in martial arts.
 A few of the notable students were: His son Sam Choi, Daniel Ray Walker, and Roman Nikolaus Urban who founded the Chun Ki Do Association in Africa and Europe, Jaeshin Cho his Nephew and Gregory Jump His first Top-student.